ibm-cloud-docs/key-protect/unwrap-keys.md

 1. From the **Menu**, choose the **Resource List** to view a list of your resources.

 1. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.keymanagementserviceshort}}.

-1. Choose the `root key` that you used to originally wrap your data from the list of your keys.
+1. Choose the Root key that you used to originally wrap your data from the list of your keys.

 1. Click the `⋯` icon to open a list of options for the DEK that you want to unwrap.

 1. Click the **Envelope encryption** option to open the side panel.
 Choose the "Unwrap key" tab if it is not already highlighted.